-Careers Support
+Careers Service

-Career support is provided throughout the academic year and is fully confidential and impartial.
-Career Services provides employability education to enable students to enhance their professional skill sets and understanding of the jobs market.
-The service provides support through extra-curricular career management workshops, employer talks and employability 'Fairs'.
-Students can also book 30-minute, 1:1 appointments or 'Quick Fix' CV Drop-Ins with the Head of Careers via 'SIAConnect'; these are selfmanaged bookings and can be made online 24/7.
-Services include:
+Careers Service is provided throughout the academic year and is fully confidential and impartial.
+Careers Service provides employability education to enable students to enhance their professional skill sets and understanding of the jobs market.
+The service provides support through extra-curricular career management workshops, employer talks, a weekly newsletter, work experience opportunities, networking with alumni and an annual Careers Fair.
+Students can also book 30-minute, 1:1 appointments with a member of the Careers Service by emailing SIA Careers London at Careerslondon@sia.edu.